ppinard/fsaecostreport/docs/users/costtable2.rst

 The quantity field is important as it is used by the generator to count the number of occurrences of a part.
 Again, the subtotal is automatically calculated by the generator.
-It should be the part cost times the quantity.
+It should always be the part cost times the quantity.